InesGP/deepgoplus-stability/README.md

 # DeepGOPlus-stability

-The perturbed results aren't provided, but the original data can be found at can be found at ```http://deepgoplus.bio2vec.net/data``` labelled as version 1.0.6.
+* The perturbed results aren't provided, but the original data and pre-trained model can be found at can be found at ```http://deepgoplus.bio2vec.net/data``` labelled as version 1.0.6.
+* The original DeepGOPlus GitHub repository is located [here](https://github.com/bio-ontology-research-group/deepgoplus).
+* The built docker image for Verrou can be pulled using ```docker pull inesgp/verrou_vprec```

 ## Instructions